Arc676/ChatBot/README.md

 - Can start other bots and and run `git pull` to update the local scripts if a bot needs to be updated
 - Named after Saturn's biggest moon

+Iapetus
+- Named after one of Saturn's moons
+- Provides a countdown service by determining the number of days to a given date

 ## System Requirements:
 Python 3.4 or later.
 See the requirements for [the Discord API](https://github.com/Rapptz/discord.py) and the [MTG SDK](https://github.com/MagicTheGathering/mtg-sdk-python) for more details on required Python packages.